-If you are looking to switch to a meat free lifestyle and adopt an all vegetarian diet plan then it is important for you to be aware of some of the vegetarianism pros and cons!
+If you are looking to switch to a meat free lifestyle and adopt an all vegetarian diet plan, listen up.

-According to a new study called ‘Vegetarianism in America’ by Vegetarian Times, three percent of the adult population in the US is vegetarian.
-The study also quotes that another five percent claim they are ‘definitely interested’ in following a vegetarian diet somewhere in their future, while a ten percent state they follow a diet which is largely inclined towards vegetarianism.
+Just three percent of the adult population in Canada and the U.S. The study also quotes that another five percent claim they are ‘definitely interested’ in following a vegetarian diet somewhere in their future, while a ten percent state they follow a diet which is largely inclined towards vegetarianism.
 In this study over 53 percent of these vegetarians said they do not consume meat due to health related reasons!

 Here is a list of some vegetarianism pros coupled with some vegetarianism cons which can allow you to make more well-informed decisions regarding your lifestyle choices.

 You May Be Healthier